 In part 1 of this series, I discussed my start in the military and my transition into the Special Forces, as well as the meaning of mastering the basics.
-In part 2 of this series, I’ll delve deeper into what being Special Forces is all about and how selection is, in part, used to select the right kind of follower—an individual capable of not only surviving, but thriving in the SOF community.
+In part 2, I’ll delve deeper into what being Special Operations is all about and how selection is, in part, used to select the right kind of follower — an individual capable of not only surviving but thriving in the SOF community.
 A community of warriors.

 Interpretation of orders/reading between the lines: They also need to be able to effectively read between the lines.
-When orders come down from up on high, they are quickly re-directed back up through bottom-up planning.
+When orders come down from up on high, they are quickly redirected back up through bottom-up planning.
 The SOF soldier cannot be held by the hand.
 Most of the time, due to time constraints and operational tempo, orders, timing, and tasks need to be quick and to the point.
-It is up to the SOF soldier to read between the lines and determine what other timing, tasks, equipment, and readiness is required of them without having it all spelled out.
+It is up to the SOF soldier to read between the lines and determine what tasks, equipment, and readiness are required of them, to complete the orders, without having it all spelled out.

 Aggressive physicality: A SOF soldier is first and foremost a warrior.
 Only a fit body can support a fit mind in this environment.
 The SOF soldier needs to portray a presence.
 They need to be physically able to handle anything the world can throw at them, from ruck marching and mountain climbing to swimming and fighting.
 They need to be able to exert their will upon the enemy, even if that means close hand-to-hand combat.

-Quick study: Due to the nature of complex operations, the SOF soldier needs to be able to learn on a steep curve.
-They need to be quick studies—able to learn how to perform a variety of tasks and functions with minimal instruction.
-It is true that everyone works as a team, and no one soldier is the natural-born super hero depicted in the movies.
+Quick learner: Due to the nature of complex operations, the SOF soldier needs to be able to learn on a steep curve.
+They need to be quick learners — able to learn how to perform a variety of tasks and functions with minimal instruction.
+It is true that everyone works as a team, and no soldier is the natural-born superhero depicted in the movies.
 Their craft requires hours, days, months, and years of consistent and arduous training to perfect.

 The quiet professional: In the end, the SOF soldier needs to be the consummate, quiet professional.
 Not boastful in their speech, nor immature in their action.
 They should maintain a humble and thoughtful mindset at all times, whether at work or at home.

 These are what I believe to be the traits of a good SOF soldier.
-It not only allows them to follow the types of leader we have in SOF, but over time, allows them to become one.
-Although every SOF soldier is a leader in their own right, only with the right training and experience can these warriors be groomed to foster the unique SOF culture, as I’ll discuss in part 3/5 of this series.
+They not only allow them to follow the types of leaders we have in SOF but over time, allow them to become one.
+Although every SOF soldier is a leader in their own right.
+Only with the right training and experience can these warriors be groomed to foster the unique SOF culture, as I’ll discuss in part 3/5 of this series.